Yiyao Ding (They/Them), LMSW

 I provide therapy in English, Mandarin, Japanese and Spanish.
 I am learning French, so hopefully that will be added to my list soon!

-As a 1.5 generation immigrant, who traveled across ocean with their parents in early adolescence, I appreciate my exposure to many different cultures, which cultivated acceptance, sensitivity and humility within me.
+As a 1.5 generation immigrant, who traveled across the ocean with their parents in early adolescence, I appreciate my exposure to many different cultures, which cultivated acceptance, sensitivity and humility within me.
 I believe therapy is a reciprocal process founded on human connections.

 From a strength-based and decolonizing perspective, I utilize techniques from evidence-based practices, such as CBT, DBT, Motivational Interviewing, and Mindfulness.
 In addition, I draw on expressive and creative therapy skills through art, movement and play.
 I believe in the cliched and true saying, “you know yourself the best”.
 In our work together, you will deepen your self-understanding, which in turn will help me tailor the approach to meet your preferences, characteristics and cultural background.
 I call it “the bespoke tailoring experience” in finding the perfect fit.